MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/microsoft-defender-atp-mac-privacy.md

 ### Optional diagnostic data

-**Optional diagnostic data** is additional data that helps Microsoft make product improvements and provides enhanced information to help us detect, diagnose, and fix issues.
+**Optional diagnostic data** is additional data that helps Microsoft make product improvements and provides enhanced information to help detect, diagnose, and fix issues.

 If you choose to send us optional diagnostic data, required diagnostic data is also included.